PSLmodels/Tax-Calculator/TESTING.md

 This will start executing a pytest suite containing more than one hundred tests, including the few tests that require the ```puf.csv``` file as input.
-Depending on your computer, the execution time for this incomplete suite of tests is about five minutes.
+Depending on your computer, the execution time for this complete suite of tests is about five minutes.

 Testing with validation/tests
 -----------------------------

-There are two variants of this second testing phase depending on whether or not you want to run a shorter or a longer test.
-The current version of the validation/tests run only under Mac and Linux;
+The current version of the validation/tests runs only under Mac and Linux;
 if you are working under Windows, skip this second phase of testing.

-Both variants of the validation/tests generate samples of tax filing units whose attributes are specified in a random, non-representative manner.
+The validation/tests generate samples of tax filing units whose attributes are specified in a random, non-representative manner.
 Each sample is used to generate tax liabilities, intermediate income tax results, and marginal tax rates using Internet-TAXSIM and